The Mechanics of

 format of your own writing on what you see in professional writing.

-brings me to my second suggestion – practice!
+my second suggestion – practice!
+Keep

-Keep writing, and you WILL get better at it, in all aspects.
+writing, and you WILL get better at it, in all aspects.
 As you write, make an effort to proofread and

 fix your mistakes, or if you don’t yet feel comfortable with that, see if you